 Cortázar’s rendition of both the wickedness of enforced disappearances, and the defiance with which we should face it, framed the issue.
 It provided the moral and emotional content to what can often be a legalistic process of pushing for a treaty; it is cited in studies and policy papers on enforced disappearance, and was included in the project on the International Convention for the Protection of All Persons from Enforced Disappearance.

 Advocates have demonstrated an awareness of the role of multiple art forms in advocacy, movement building and self-care.
 Dejusticia, for example, held a photography competition that explores human rights themes; Human Rights Watch has a yearly film festival, the UN has announced its High Note Music Prize for music that contributes to human rights, and the Human Rights Consortium, at the University of London, hosted a collaborative project that yielded an anthology of 150 poems for human rights.
 Still, we need more sustained and cohesive alliances with artists.

 Human rights advocates recognize the power of art, but we lack specificity about how we can ally ourselves with it, and for what aspect of our advocacy.
 Laila Sumpton proposes three categories for the ways in which poetry can further human rights advocacy: Poetry for personal resilience, poetry for campaigning and human rights education, and poetry for voice and empowerment.
 As organizations encounter challenges to their practice and seek ways to broaden the message of human rights, we should take up Sumpton’s insights to discern what type of contribution we hope art will do for our work in human rights, and we should articulate explicitly how art can contribute to our long-term strategies.

-*Claret is a researcher at the Center for the Study of Justice, Law, and Society (Dejusticia).
+*Claret is a researcher at the Center for Law, Justice and Society (Dejusticia).

 Featured photo: Lori Ho